 Click the orange button to the right to learn more about what you can start doing today.

 Chemotherapy causes short, long-term and late-stage side effects.
 Oncologists don’t dispute this.
-What is disputed is antioxidant supplementation and multiple myeloma chemotherapy at all.
+What is disputed is the interaction between antioxidant supplementation and multiple myeloma chemotherapy.

 According to the study below, antioxidants enhance the effectiveness of chemotherapy while they reduce the toxicity and side-effects of that chemotherapy.

 Full transparency-I am a long-term multiple myeloma (MM) survivor.
 I live with severe long-term side effects including

 Based on many studies I have read, I believe that these side effects could have been minimized or prevented had I supplemented with specific antioxidants.

 Over the years living with incurable cancer, and working with MM patients, I’ve read dozens of studies that support antioxidation before, during and after traditional cancer therapies.

 One of the first questions MM patients and survivors should ask their oncologists is whether the recommended surgery, chemotherapy and/or radiation the oncologist is prescribing is “curative.”
 Meaning if you undergo the chemo what are your chances of being alive in five years?
 If your oncologist tells you that the chemotherapy he/she is recommending won’t cure you and may even harm you, you may wonder how to enhance the efficacy of your chemotherapy while you reduce its toxicity and risk of side effects.

 I am both a multiple myeloma survivor and MM cancer coach.
 I supplement with many of those antioxidants mentioned below.
 I have remained in complete remission from my “incurable” cancer since early 1999.

 To learn more about your MM treatment and what antioxidant supplements may enhance YOUR chemotherapy regimen scroll down the page, post a question or a comment and I will reply to you ASAP.